nice-digital/nice-design-system/components/nds-in-page-nav/README.md

 - Type: `string`
 - Default: `""`

-A selector for any headigns to exclude from the navigation.
+A selector for any headings to exclude from the navigation.

+#### headingsExcludeContainer

+- Type: `string`
+- Default: `""`

+A selector for a container that will be completely ignored, i.e. all headings within that container will be excluded.
+Useful in cases where it's not easy to exclude or select individual headings.

 #### scrollTolerance